List of The Vampire Diaries characters: In The Vampire Diaries

 They part on good terms as she goes to New Orleans in season five.
 Another woman the two had encountered (and slept with) in Europe, Nadia, later appeared in Mystic Falls where she followed Matt.
 It is revealed that she is Nadia Petrova, and is searching for her mother, Katherine.
 Matt was possessed by a Traveler for a brief time and was involved with Nadia.
 Nadia later compelled him to forget that Elena was possessed by Katherine.
 After Nadia's death, Matt helps his friends deal with the destruction of the Other Side with the help of Liv and Luke Parker.

 In season six, Matt helps Jeremy cope with the apparent death of Bonnie and the two attempt to kill Enzo.
 After Elena falls into a magical, coma-like slumber, Matt takes on more responsibility and eventually becomes the sheriff of Mystic Falls.
 During this time, Matt ejects all vampires from Mystic Falls.

 In season seven, Matt falls in love with his partner, Penny Ares.
 Matt believes that Stefan killed Penny, and he becomes hellbent on getting revenge on Stefan.
 However, after a series of events forces Matt to try and save Bonnie from being a bloodthirsty supernatural Huntress and he learns that Matt himself had killed Penny by accident, Matt is exhausted of the war between humans and vampires; he decides to leave Mystic Falls and start a normal life.

 In season eight, Matt is reunited with his long-lost father, Peter Maxwell, who had abandoned him and Vicki when they were children.
 Peter reveals that Matt's ancestors were the founders of Mystic Falls before the 'founding' families took it over.
 They had built a bell in the Clock Tower, that upon being hit twelve times by a Maxwell descendant, would unleash the Hellfire and kill everyone around it.
 Stefan compels Matt to ring the bell, but Damon manages to stop him on the eleventh ring.
 This inadvertently allows several individuals to escape Hell, including Matt's own mother and sister (and also Cade, Katherine and Kai).
 His mother and sister later go to work for Katherine in order to stay out of Hell: Kelly injures Peter before dying again and Vicki plans on ringing the bell.
 Matt tells Peter about Vicki; they all go up the clock tower and Matt watches Peter and Vicki reuniting and hugging.
 Matt and Peter later watch the tower erupt in flames after the twelfth ring of the bell.
-After Hell is destroyed, Matt continues to be sheriff and is about to run for mayor, where he's watched over by his sister and Tyler.
+Matt gets pulled into a vortex created by the eruption of the tower, damning him to eternal hell.